Gus-Siegel/ProjectPassword/Deliverables/Submitted/Deliverable4.md

 Order the requirements below by the name of the student who implemented them.
 All the members of the group should have worked on implementation activities and submitted pull requests.
 Only stable code should be included in the release.
 The code that is still under development should be in branches.

+Taylor
+- Wrote python client
+- Made python client a class
+- Encoded data from client
+- Connected Front End to Client
+- Client sends username and passphrase metrics to the server
+- Client sends close TCP request to server after sending all data
+-
 ## Tests (Michael)
 - gtest
 - [Automated Unit Tests Folder](https://github.com/Gus-Siegel/ProjectPassword/tree/main/BackEnd/StringComparison)